 Before we posit a different way of thinking about this, let’s take a moment to see how the world sees student engagement today.

-Most recognise that it represents students taking their educational experience and internalising it.
-It’s more than simply whether or not they show up to class - it’s whether they raise their hands in the class, and whether they choose to participate in online discussion forums or sign up for extra curricular activities.
+Most recognize that it represents students taking their educational experience and internalizing it.
+It’s more than simply whether or not they show up to class - it’s whether they raise their hands in class, and whether they choose to participate in online discussion forums or sign up for extra-curricular activities.

 Newmann 2, one of the first to publish on this topic, provided us with not only some proposed definitions but also a framework to think about engagement.
 Namely, engagement can be thought of in a few different ways:

-- Behavioural - whether the student takes the right physical actions (e.g. doing homework, coming to class, and participating in extra-curricular)
+- Behavioral - whether the student takes the right physical actions (e.g. doing homework, coming to class, and participating in extra-curricular)

 - Cognitive - whether they engage their minds in a deep way (e.g. critically thinking about why they are doing a certain task, and looking for better ways of doing it)

 - Emotional - whether it looks like their ‘heart’ is in it (e.g. does the student show signs of a sense of belonging)

 Particularly when thinking about the latter of the three, it becomes easy to see that definitions can get a bit blurry.
 What does it really mean to assess if a student is “emotionally invested” in their learning experience?
 Could you guess how much your students love you?